2025 Board of Directors Meetings

 City Council Meeting — 3:30 p.m. with a recess between 5:00 p.m. and 5:30 p.m. for the General Public Comment Session.
 The meeting continues with unfinished business and public hearings at 5:30 p.m.

-Cathy Reynolds City Council Chamber, room 450, City and County Building
+Cathy Reynolds City Council Chamber, City and County Bldg., room 450

 Tuesday